draddo11/100-days-of-code/r2-log.md

 This is the daily log of my second round of 100daysofcode Want the count to match that of twitter
 ## R2D001
-Read about vuex (state manabgement) and other parts of view will upload one vue project
+Read about vuex (state management) and other parts of view will upload one vue project
 ## R2D002
 Worked on turnout app the sign in and sign out feature working with firebase having issues with custom css file working ..
 ## R2003